unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ## Implicit command generation

-When creating a method in the Model, a property of an `IAsyncCommand` wrapper will be implicitly generated in the Proxy Model.
+When creating a method in the Model, a property of an `IAsyncCommand` wrapper will be implicitly generated in the Bindable Proxy .
 When that command is executed via a button-click etc., the method in the Model will be called.
 Explicit command generation is when the commands are created by hand using [factory methods](#explicit-command-creation-using-factory-methods).

 ### Basic commands

-The `IAsyncCommand` property will be generated in the Proxy Model if the method signature returns no value, or is an asynchronous method (any awaitable method, e.g. `ValueTask`/`Task`).
+The `IAsyncCommand` property will be generated in the Bindable Proxy if the method signature returns no value, or is an asynchronous method (any awaitable method, e.g. `ValueTask`/`Task`).
 When the method is asynchronous, it may contain a single `CancellationToken` parameter.
 Although a `CancellationToken` parameter is not mandatory, it's a good practice to add one, as it enables the cancellation of the asynchronous operation.
+When the Model gets disposed, running commands' are requested to be cancelled.

 For example, if the Model contains a method in any of the following signatures: